Smart. Creative. Prepared. Good-looking.

 Our workforce is one million strong and growing, with educational backgrounds, expertise, knowledge and skills that meet the diverse needs of our diverse companies at every level.
 They're here (and keep coming) for the quality of life and place found here, with ease and low cost of living and shorter commute times as well as access to quality healthcare and excellent education that keep people productive and happy.
 In fact, they're all that and more:

 Smart.
-Our knowledge workforce was born 50 years ago, when university, business and government leaders created The Research Triangle Park - and, inevitably, a bounty of Research Triangle Park jobs.
-Today, 44 percent of our workforce holds college degrees.
+Our knowledge workforce was born over 50 years ago, when university, business and government leaders created The Research Triangle Park - and, inevitably, a bounty of Research Triangle Park jobs.
+Today, 47 percent of our workforce holds college degrees.
 Regional employment continues to grow, N.C. workforce development expands and workers flourish as our major cities rank among the most educated and "brainiest" in the country.
 All as our research and liberal arts colleges and universities produce a steady stream of forward-thinking workers with innovative minds who are fulfilling every cliche? you ever heard of - creating tomorrow's ideas today and, yes, shaping the companies that shape the future.

 Creative.
 Creative clusters breed innovation, as we know.
 And that innovation breeds jobs and prosperity, as we've seen.
 Thankfully, our research universities, rehabbed downtowns, edgy design collectives and collaborative incubators attract the type of folks who got the New York Times to call this place North Carolina's "axis of cool."
 Our ever-expanding assortment of creative class workers fuels innovation in our companies - and does wonders for the local music scene.